History of the Cincinnati Reds: 1975–76: The Great Eight win back-to-back titles

-1977–1984: The end of the Machine
+1977–1989: The end of the Machine, the Return and Banishment of Rose

 1977–1981

 Personnel changes were in the offing.
 Popular Tony Pérez was sent to Montreal after the 1976 season, breaking up the Big Red Machine's starting lineup.
 Starting pitcher Don Gullett left via free agency and signed with the New York Yankees.
 In an effort to fill that gap, a trade with the Oakland A's for starting ace Vida Blue was arranged during the '76–'77 off-season.
 However, Bowie Kuhn, the Commissioner of Baseball at the time, vetoed this trade in an effort to maintain the competitive balance in baseball.
 On June 15, 1977, the Reds entered the trading market with a vengeance.
 New York was heartbroken by the news that the Mets' franchise pitcher Tom Seaver was being traded to the Reds in a multiple-player deal for Pat Zachry, Doug Flynn, Steve Henderson, and Dan Norman.
 In less successful deals, the Reds also traded Gary Nolan to the Angels for Craig Hendrickson, Rawly Eastwick to St. Louis for Doug Capilla and Mike Caldwell to Milwaukee for Dick O'Keefe and Garry Pyka, and got Rick Auerbach from Texas.
 The end of the Big Red Machine era was heralded by the replacement of General Manager Bob Howsam with Dick Wagner.
 After the 1978 season, Cincinnati hero Pete Rose, who since 1963 had played almost every position for the team except pitcher and catcher, signed with Philadelphia as a free agent.
 In Rose's last season as a Red, he gave baseball a thrill as he challenged Joe DiMaggio's 56-game hitting streak, tying for the second longest streak ever at 44 games.
 The streak came to an end in Atlanta after striking out in his 5th at bat in the game against Gene Garber.
 Rose also earned his 3000th hit that season, on his way to becoming baseball's all-time hits leader when he rejoined the Reds in the mid-1980s.
 The year also witnessed the only no-hitter of pitcher Tom Seaver's career, coming against the St. Louis Cardinals on June 16, 1978.